melynbrillo/knose/README.md

 # Project Name

-This is a project that does XYZ.
+This is a project for Knose Pet Care Assessment.

+## Prerequisites

+1. Install latest node
+2. Install visual studion code (vsCode) studio
+3. Install nest js using npm
+   You can check the nestjs documentation https://docs.nestjs.com/

 ## Getting Started